RaspberryPiFoundation/scratch-curriculum/en-GB/synchronised-swimming/index.md

 In synchronised swimming a team of swimmers perform a coordinated routine of moves to music.

-Let's start by getting one Scratch the cat swimming.
+Let's start by getting one cat swimming.

 ## Activity Checklist { .check }